Zesky665/Airbyte-Hackathon-GGG/README.md

-# Airbyte-Hackathon-GGG
-The Airbyte+Motherduck hackathon project by the Green Grid Geeks team.

 ## The Project
 A data app that tracks the energy economy in finland.
 This will be accomplished by querying data from [Fingrid](https://data.fingrid.fi/en/datasets).
-The data will be accessed in 15min intervals from the API using Airbyte, the data will be stored in a Motherduck dwh and presented using a Streamlit app.
+The data will be accessed in 15min intervals from the API using dlt, the data will be stored in a Motherduck DWH and presented using a Streamlit app.

 ## The Tech Stack

 [INSERT DIAGRAM HERE]

 #### Ingestion
-- Airbyte
+- dlt

 #### Storage
 - Motherduck